notesofcliff/delve/src/home/doc/user/Usage_Tips.md

 ## General Tips

-- **Regular Backups**: Ensure you regularly back up your Flashlight data to prevent data loss.
+- **Regular Backups**: Ensure you regularly back up your Delve data to prevent data loss.
-- **Monitor Performance**: Use the monitoring tools provided by Flashlight to keep an eye on system performance and address any issues promptly.
+- **Monitor Performance**: Use the monitoring tools provided by Delve to keep an eye on system performance and address any issues promptly.
-- **Stay Updated**: Keep your Flashlight installation up to date with the latest releases to benefit from new features and security patches.
+- **Stay Updated**: Keep your Delve installation up to date with the latest releases to benefit from new features and security patches.

 ## Search Tips